VITA-Group/PA-HMDB51/README.md

-# PA-HMDB51
+# PA-HMDB51 Dataset
 This is the repo for PA-HMDB51 (privacy annotated HMDB51) dataset published in our TPAMI paper http://arxiv.org/abs/1906.05675.

-This dataset is collected and maintained by the [VITA group](https://vita-group.github.io/) at the University of Texas at Austin.
+The dataset is collected and maintained by the [VITA group](https://vita-group.github.io/) at the University of Texas at Austin.

 ## Overview